The name comes from the flowers of certain trees that cover the mountain and shine amber from afar.

 Crowned, Sanford’s, and northern fork-striped lemurs (Eulemur coronatus, Eulemur sanfordi and Phaner electromontis) are three of seven species of lemurs found in the park.
-Above all the crowned lemurs are often seen visitors directly at the campground, and observe curiously the human new entrants.
+Above all the crowned lemurs are often seen as visitors directly at the campground, and observe curiously the human new entrants.
 The smallest diurnal lemur, the Sambirano bamboo lemur (Hapalemur occidentalis), looks for its food in small bamboo groves on the mountain.
 Ring-tail mongooses (Gallidia elegans) come almost daily to the campground and can be photographed there very easily.

-The Amber Mountain is famous for its enormous presence of chameleons, which are easy to find in the trees and bushes, especially in the evenings.
+Amber Mountain is famous for its enormous presence of chameleons, which are easy to find in the trees and bushes, especially in the evenings.
 From tiny Brookesia tuberculata, which can sit on a thumbnail, to the gentle giants of the national park, Calumma ambreense, there is so much to photograph here: Furcifer petteri with lemon-yellow females and horned males, Calumma linotum with its blue nose, Brookesia antakarana with the rustic prongs on the light body.
-Even some species like Furcifer timoni, described only in the last few years, belong to the inhabitants of the national park and can be discovered with good eyes in tall trees.
+Even some species like Furcifer timoni, described only in the last decade, belong to the inhabitants of the national park and can be discovered with good eyes in tall trees.
 For those looking for chameleons, the Amber Mountain is a true paradise.
 The leaf-tailed geckos, perfectly adapted to their environment, must first be found in the dense jungle, but there are practically several species of them in the park, including smaller ones such as Uroplatus finiavana or Uroplatus alluadi and the largest of their relatives, Uroplatus giganteus.

 During the day, hognose snakes (Leioheterodon madagascariensis) sun themselves on the paths.
 With a little skill and luck, amphibian lovers can find various frogs in Pandanus leaf axils and along streams, including Boophis entingae.
 If you prefer to observe feathered animals, you should look for the rare Madagascar Fish Eagle (Haliaeetus vociferoides).
 Also, the red-breasted coua (Coua serriana) lives in the treetops of the jungle.